marctrem/usbarmory-wiki-fork/Secure-boot-iMX53-(with-NXP-tools).md

 target specification will result in disk corruption.

 ```
+objcopy -I binary -O binary --pad-to 0x2000 --gap-fill=0x00 csf.bin csf_pad.bin
-cat u-boot-dtb.imx csf.bin > u-boot-signed.imx
+cat u-boot-dtb.imx csf_pad.bin > u-boot-signed.imx
 sudo dd if=u-boot-signed.imx of=/dev/sdX bs=512 seek=2 conv=fsync
 ```

 **HINT**: It is now a good idea to verify if the resulting boot loader and kernel image are working correctly.
 Only after you have done so proceed with the next steps for secure boot activation.

 ### Fuse the SRK table hash